 Labour won an unexpected landslide victory in the 1945 general election and their manifesto promised a health care revolution that was strongly influenced by the Beveridge report.
 The new Prime Minister Clement Attlee appointed Bevan as the Minister of Health and Housing and gave him the mammoth task of creating a new ‘National Health Service’.

 Opposition to the Formation of the NHS

-Bevan’s stated ambition was to build a health service based on four principles: one that is free at point of use, available to everyone who needed it, paid for out of general taxation, and used responsibly.
+Bevan’s stated ambition was to build a health service based on four principles: one that is free at the point of use, available to everyone who needed it, paid for out of general taxation and used responsibly.

 Bevan became very embittered, particularly by the Conservative Party’s opposition, but was undeterred and fought on for his cause.
 He eventually won the support of the medical profession by allowing the consultants to both work inside the NHS and treat their lucrative private patients at the same time.
 He famously described this as having bought the support of the consultants by “stuffing their mouths with gold.”